Fastdruid/ReCDTV/Connectors/CN9.md

 I don't believe there are any CDs made in the last 30 years that use pre-emphasis during mastering (and hence need de-emphasis), this is I think a full list of CD's that actually used it... https://www.studio-nibble.com/cd/index.php?title=Pre-emphasis_(release_list)

+## Audio

+The audio from the drive is I2S, somewhat curiously its actually 16bit in 24 bit frames.
+This is a bit of an awkward layout as more modern stuff does 16 bit in 32 bit frames.

 ### 14 DATA - Pin 16 on A570

-pin 67
- Digital Audio Data using I²S
+ 16 bit Digital Audio Data using I²S
  Feeds into LC7883M D/A Converter pin 6 from the M50422P CD Digital DSP pin 67.
 Also connected to LC8951
  Bit serial from MSB
 ### 15 LRCLK - Pin 17 on A570